locationtech/udig-platform/docs/user/en/Adding a column to a shapefile.rst

 #.
 Fill in the :doc:`Expression viewer` to define the values for your new
    attribute.

-   -  Use :doc:`Constraint Query Language` to define your expression
+   -  Use :doc:`concepts/Constraint Query Language` to define your expression
    -  You can choose different options using the arrow to the right